 Right now is a great time to be a fan of cocktails and spirits.
 It seems like virtually every day I hear about something new that piques my interest but only a handful have I had a chance to actually sit down and create cocktails for.
 Recently I was invited to test out TUACA®, a fantastic vanilla citrus liqueur that is said to trace it's roots all the way back to Lorenzo de Medici and later became popular in the United States after servicemen brought it home from Italy during WII.
 In the classic pattern we've seen with cocktails in general, TUACA® is starting to become popular again with a whole new generation.

-Personally I found TUACA® extremely interesting because it presents an alternative flavor profile that is extremely tasty on it's own ... but works great as I adapted some popular cocktails including a Mule, Spiked Cider, and a Mocha shot.
+Personally I found TUACA® extremely interesting because it presents an alternative flavor profile that is extremely tasty on it's own ... but works great as I adapted some popular cocktail recipes including a Mule, Spiked Cider, and a Mocha shot.

 How to Make a TUACA Mule